This course is designed to appeal to those students aspiring to enter the world of computer game quality assurance and level design.

 - The Team/Other Disciplines

-- Basic Art Assets and the Tools
+- Basic Art Assets and the Tools You Might Need

-- Before We Start – Game design
+- Before We Start – Game Design Basics

 - Things to Bear in Mind